 Defense for People Facing Multiple DWI Arrests on Their Records

 DWI charges are initially misdemeanor charges, with relatively small fines and a few months of jail time applied at most.
 However, second-time DWI offenses are much harsher, and increase the possibility of facing a felony DWI charge.
 Felony charges come with mandatory prison time, so you do not have the option of facing these charges without an attorney.
-If you want to maximize your chance at staying out of prison, you need a seasoned advocate in court.
+If you want to maximize your chance of staying out of prison, you need a seasoned advocate in court.

 At Crain Lewis Brogdon, LLP, we see you as a person, not as a criminal.
-No matter the scope or level of your charges, our DWI defense attorneys can help you face your accusations confidently, using defense strategies built on effectiveness, ethics, and integrity.
+No matter the scope or level of your charges, our Dallas DWI attorneys can help you face your accusations confidently, using defense strategies built on effectiveness, ethics, and integrity.
 As a nationally-recognized firm, we have a history of results founded on our commitment to protecting our clients’ rights and innocence with skill and experience.

 Your side of the story matters to us—call (214) 301-5007 to schedule a free consultation with our firm.

 The Reasoning Behind Felony Charges

 When you have been arrested multiple times for DWI, the court may see you as a hazard to other drivers and to pedestrians.
 As a result, they may bring felony charges against you in order to take you off the streets and reduce the perceived risk you pose to others.
 Our firm recognizes that your charges are not who you are, and we fight these charges in court through multiple avenues—including preserving your driving privileges while your case awaits trial.

 Felony DWI charges are divided into three categories:

 - State jail felony

 Third-degree felony DWI is charged when drivers either have two DWI convictions on their record or cause injury to another as a result of driving drunk.
 If convicted, drivers will have to pay $10,000, spend a decade in prison, and lose their ability to drive for long after that.